Researchers Inviting Adults Who Are Looking To Quit Using Cocaine or Crack

 IRB Committee: This study has been reviewed and approved by the Medical University of South Carolina (MUSC) Institutional Review Board

 Repeated cocaine use can lead to addiction and adverse health outcomes.
-In 2014, according to the National Survey on Drug Use and Health (NSDUH), about 913,000 Americans were considered to have cocaine dependence or abuse.
+In 2014, according to the National Survey on Drug Use and Health (NSDUH), about 913,000 Americans were considered to have cocaine or crack dependence or abuse.
 In 2011, the Drug Abuse Warning Network (DAWN) report recorded that cocaine was associated with 505,224 of the nearly 1.3 million emergency department visits for drug misuse or abuse.

-This study hopes to learn if an investigational medication can help people who are interested in quitting cocaine use.
+This study hopes to learn if an investigational medication can help people who are interested in quitting cocaine or crack use.
 If this potential treatment proves to be effective, it could help individuals who are seeking treatment for cocaine use disorder.
 The potential treatment will be administered orally through capsules taken twice a day.